The Wonders of Coffee

 Coffee straight up

-The latest estimate is that about 50 percent of American adults consume coffee on a daily basis.
-After oil, it’s the second most traded commodity in the country.
-No question that coffee is a big deal.
+According to a 2018 survey, 64 percent of Americans over the age of 18 consume coffee on a daily basis.
+After oil, it’s the second-most-traded commodity in the country.
+No question — coffee is a big deal.
 But unlike many of our other favorite foods, coffee may actually make us healthier.
 Point of clarification: We’re talking about straight-up black coffee.
-“Coffees” laced with sugar, whole milk, syrup and whipped cream will not do your body any favors.
+“Coffees” laced with sugar, whole milk, syrup, and whipped cream will not do your body any favors.

 Coffee in; type 2 diabetes out

-Similar to how coffee protects the body against type 2 diabetes, coffee also has been shown to protect against certain kinds of cancer, especially those linked to obesity, estrogen and insulin.
-Researchers found that drinking two to three cups of coffee per day resulted in a 7 percent reduced risk of endometrial cancer.
+Similar to how coffee protects the body against type 2 diabetes, coffee also has been shown to protect against certain kinds of cancer, including post-menopausal breast cancer.
+In another study, researchers found that drinking two to three cups of coffee per day resulted in a seven-percent reduced risk of endometrial cancer.
 Drinking four or more cups of coffee per day brought a 25 percent reduced risk of endometrial cancer.

 Reducing liver disease risk